Esri/cdf-provider-duckdb/README.md

 # BDT_cdf
 This repo is an exploratory effort into using custom data feeds with big data.

-## 🦆 See it in action with DuckDB on he NY City Taxi parquet Dataset (1 million rows):
+## 🦆 See it in action with DuckDB on NY City Taxi Dataset (1 million rows):
 https://github.com/user-attachments/assets/2747d827-4365-4785-985a-7614ad55ed06

 ## ⚡ Quickstart